 Because of the above operational differences, RDS and DaaS cater to different types of scenarios.
 RDS is suited to scenarios where the users of remote desktop sessions are in the same physical location as the RDS server.

 On the other hand, DaaS is best suited to organizations desiring hands-off remote-desktop capabilities that can be accessed anywhere, with minimal deployment and maintenance.

-How V2 Can Serve Both?
+How V2 Cloud Can Serve Both?

 Remote Desktop Services provide multiple advantages to businesses like increased productivity and efficiency, reduced travel costs, fast resolution to technical problems, etc.